 The science behind this is that whenever our body gets a lesser amount of food, it starts storing energy and food in the form of fat to utilize in the future.
 As a result, even though people eat a lower amount of food, they still get fatter and at the same time, feel tired as well.

-It is essential to keep track of calories you consume and burn.
+It is essential to keep track of the calories you consume and burn.
 Don’t starve yourself for the sake of losing weight, rather exercise more.

 2. Stressing out too much

 The simplest and most common reason behind why you can’t lose weight is a hormone that we all produce known as cortisol or stress hormone.
 As the name suggests, this hormone is produced every time we are under stress.
 Higher production of cortisol destroys muscle, alters the metabolism negatively and ends up in increasing the abdominal fat.
 Cortisol and fat are directly related.

 This hormone also results in the production of insulin.
 Meditation and yoga are the best ways to lower your cortisol level.
 When your mind is at peace, your body performance will be at peak.
 Stop stressing about losings pounds quicker; it will take some time.
 You have to be patient and free of stress.

 3. Your body is dehydrated